hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 All nodes maintain a transaction pool to store pending transactions before processing.

+Transaction pools are categorized into two types: Layered and Sequenced.
+Each type serves distinct purposes, with Layered pools recommended for public chains and Sequenced pools for private chains.

 Options and methods for configuring and monitoring the transaction pool include:

 - [`txpool_besuTransactions`](../../reference/api/index.md#txpool_besutransactions) API method to